-This issuance is related to the amendment of Republic Act (RA) no. 10021, or the Exchange of Information on Tax Matters Act of 2009.
+This issuance is related to the amendment of the Republic Act (RA) no. 10021, or the Exchange of Information on Tax Matters Act of 2009.
 This issuance had a further amendment that the taxpayer will be notified within 60 days, not from the receipt of the said request.
 The 60 days counting will start after the transmittal of all the information requested from, and provided for by, the concerned financial institution to the requesting treaty partner.

 However, this tax updates had widened the notification letter to the taxpayers.
 This amendment does not nullify the previous amendment but rather it expands.
-RR No. 22-2018 further amended that in case where notification is likely to undermine the chance of success of the investigation conducted by the requesting jurisdiction.
-Furthermore, the requesting jurisdiction has made substantiated request for a deferment of the notification based on these grounds, notice to the taxpayer must only be given after receipt of communication from the requesting jurisdiction was finalized.
+RR No. 22-2018 further amended that in a case where notification is likely to undermine the chance of success of the investigation conducted by the requesting jurisdiction.
+Furthermore, the requesting jurisdiction has made a substantiated request for a deferment of the notification based on these grounds, notice to the taxpayer must only be given after receipt of communication from the requesting jurisdiction was finalized.

 Effectively of New Amendment